christhomas16/meeting_transcriber/README.md

 ## 🔧 Troubleshooting

+- **"Ollama server not running"**: Make sure you have started the Ollama application before running the script.
+- **"Model not found" Error during Summary**: This means the model specified in the script (e.g., `magistral`) is not present in your local Ollama instance.
+Use `ollama pull <model_name>` to download it, or edit the script to use a model you have.
 - **Dependency Conflicts on Install**: If `pip install` fails, ensure your `torch` and `torchaudio` versions are compatible.
 The included `requirements.txt` should handle this.
 - **Model Access Errors**: If you see errors related to `401` or permissions, double-check that you have accepted the user agreements for both `pyannote` models and that your `HF_TOKEN` in the `.env` file is correct.
 - **Missing Words in Live Preview**: The Voice Activity Detection (VAD) threshold might be too aggressive for your microphone.
 You can make it more sensitive by lowering the `vad_threshold` value in the `__init__` method.